magao-x/handbook/observers/usepolicy.rst

 than 0.8" seeing.
 However, there are usually worthwhile projects which could be performed in such conditions that would make better use of the telescope.

-All proposal to use MagAO-X must include a statement of maximum usable seeing, and a backup plan for if seeing exceeds this value or if weather prevents executing the main plan.
+All proposals to use MagAO-X must include a statement of maximum usable seeing, and a backup plan for if seeing exceeds this value or if weather prevents executing the main plan.
 This is not intended to be a second science proposal.
 An example could be: "Backup plans: the maximum usable seeing for this project is 0.6''.
 If average seeing exceeds this value or clouds prevent closing the loop on this guide star,